flashbots/suave-andromeda-revm/README.md

 - `Suave.attestSgx` uses [Gramine's remote attestation `/dev/attestation/quote`](https://gramine.readthedocs.io/en/stable/devel/features.html#attestation).
 - `Suave.sealingKey` uses [Gramine's pseudo-directory `/dev/attestation/keys`](https://gramine.readthedocs.io/en/stable/devel/features.html#attestation) feature.

+As additional utility precompiles we include:
+- `Suave.doHTTPRequest`, which uses `/etc/ssl/ca-certificates.crt` for HTTPS certificates (the file must be included in the Gramine manifest!).

 The tests include a thin wrapper for the precompiles [examples/Andromeda.sol].
 This is a small interface, but it should be sufficient to run the [Key Manager demo](https://github.com/flashbots/andromeda-sirrah-contracts/)

 ## SUAVE chain state